Nigèria flag Nigèria: Visió econòmica i política

 Foreign Trade in Figures

-Nigeria is relatively open to trade, which accounts for 23% of its GDP (World Bank, latest data available).
+Nigeria is relatively open to trade.
 The objective of Nigeria's trade policy is to promote and diversify its exports by reinforcing national competitiveness and encouraging liberalization through the reduction of subsidies.
-The country mainly exports petroleum oils and petroleum gas (mineral products account for 90% of total exports), and boats (3.4%); while imports are lead by mineral products (40%), machinery (16.9%), chemical products (8.6%), and vehicles (6.5% - data National Bureau of Statistics 2022).
+The country mainly exports petroleum oils and petroleum gas (mineral products account for around 90% of total exports), with minor shares for fertilisers and cocoa beans; while petroleum oils account for one-third of imports.
+Other imported items include fighting vehicles (14.1% of imports in 2023), motor cars (3.9%), and wheat and meslin (3.4% - data Comtrade).

-Nigeria's main export partners are India (12.6% of total exports), Spain (12%), the Netherlands (9.6%), the U.S. (6.8%), and France (5.8%).
-Its main suppliers are China (22.7% of total imports), the Netherlands (10.4%), India (7.9%), the United States (5.6%), and France (2.6% - data NBS 2022).
+In 2023, Nigeria's main export partners were the Netherlands (12.6% of total exports), Spain (9.4%), India (8.4%), United States (7.5%), Indonesia (6.5%), and France (6.5%); whereas its main suppliers were China (18.4%), Singapore (14.3%), Belgium (9.4%), India (8.0%), and the United States (6.2% - data Comtrade).
 Nigeria is a member of the World Trade Organization (WTO) and has signed several regional and bilateral trade agreements.
-The country is a member of the Economic Community of West African States (ECOWAS) and has signed the African Continental Free Trade Area (AfCFTA) agreement, which aims to create a single market for goods and services among African countries.
+The country is also a member of the Economic Community of West African States (ECOWAS) and has signed the African Continental Free Trade Area (AfCFTA) agreement, which aims to create a single market for goods and services among African countries.
 The Nigerian government has implemented various measures to promote exports, such as the Export Expansion Grant (EEG) and the Nigerian Export Supervision Scheme (NESS).
 These measures aim to encourage non-oil exports, promote value addition, and increase competitiveness.
 Lingering barriers to trade and investment persist in the country, mainly due to long bureaucratic delays.

-Nigeria’s trade balance is structurally positive, but it occasionally turns negative when oil prices and production drop.
-According to World Bank data, in 2021 the trade balance was negative by 1.1% of GDP.
-In the same year, exports of goods amounted to USD 46.9 billion, whereas imports reached USD 51.9 billion (+32.7% and -6.7% y-o-y, respectively - WTO).
-Exports of services stood at USD 4 billion, while imports totalled USD 15.1 billion (WTO).
+Nigeria’s merchandise trade balance is structurally positive, but it occasionally turns negative when oil prices and production drop.
+According to WTO data, in 2023, exports of goods amounted to USD 57.89 billion, whereas imports reached USD 45.94 billion (-8.2% and -23.8% y-o-y, respectively - WTO).
+Exports of services stood at USD 3.96 billion, while imports totalled USD 17.25 billion (WTO).
+According to preliminary figures from CBS, in 2024, Nigeria posted a goods trade surplus of USD 13.17 billion.
+Gas exports surged by 48.3% to USD 8.66 billion, while non-oil exports rose 24.6% to USD 7.46 billion.
+Fuel imports dropped 23.2% to USD 14.06 billion, and non-oil imports declined 12.6% to USD 25.74 billion.

 Source: World Trade Organisation (WTO) ; Latest available data